-- Read through lesson and decide what you will use according to your age group and time allotted. - Make copies of the flag and map coloring page for each child.
-Obtain markers or crayons. - Prepare the verse and the maps in a format suitable for your group.
-Write the verse on a blackboard or large poster board and mount the maps on sturdy paper, or prepare the verse and maps to be viewed as a slide on a screen. - Obtain a blank poster board and attach it to a wall or easel where everyone can see it.
+- Read through the lesson and decide what you will use according to your age group and allotted time. - Make copies of the flag and map coloring page for each child.
+Obtain markers or crayons. - Prepare the verse in a format suitable for your group.
+Write the verse on a blackboard or large poster board or sturdy paper, or prepare the verse to be viewed as a slide on a screen. - Obtain a blank poster board and attach it to a wall or easel where everyone can see it.
 You will be making a visual representation of the verse.
 You can collect old magazines and allow the children to cut applicable pictures to express the words of the verse, or you can draw or have someone else draw pictures as the children suggest them, or you can prepare clip art from the computer and have the children cut them out and glue them on.
 This is meant to be a group project, with the end result being used in subsequent lessons.
 You could also have the children make individual visual verses to take home, and make a larger class version to keep in the room as well. - Decide how you will use the quiz and prepare as necessary.